eliasnogueira/3-design-patters-arch-decisions/README.md

 #### Test Reports

-Do not matter if you will generate the test report in any style (below): the most important thing is to have one to satisfy your requirements.
+It does not matter if you will generate the test report in any style (below): the most important thing is to have one to satisfy your requirements.

 We can have it reported as: